slevithan/oniguruma-to-es/README.md

 - An error is thrown for patterns that are not emulatable without a subclass.
 - Some patterns can still be emulated accurately without a subclass, but in this case *subpattern* match details might differ from Oniguruma.
-  - This is only relevant if you access the subpattern details of match results in your code (backreference array indices, `groups`, and `indices`).
+  - This is only relevant if you access the subpattern details of match results in your code (via subpattern array indices, `groups`, and `indices`).

 ### `flags`